AceRNorth/gdsims/README.md

-# GeneralMetapop
+# GDSiMS
-GeneralMetapop is a metapopulation simulation program modelling mosquito populations and their response to gene drive release.
+GDSiMS: the Gene Drive Simulator of Mosquito Spread is a metapopulation simulation program modelling mosquito populations and their response to gene drive release.
 The main aims of the project are to create a model program that is maintainable, extensible and widely accessible.

-The full documentation website can be found [here](https://acernorth.github.io/GeneralMetapop/), which includes updated installation instructions, tutorials, a user guide and full API documentation.
+The full documentation website can be found [here](https://acernorth.github.io/gdsims/), which includes updated installation instructions, tutorials, a user guide and full API documentation.

 ## Requirements:
 - C++20-compatible compiler or higher (e.g. MinGW g++ $\geq$ 8.0 for Windows, Clang $\geq$ 10 for Mac)